dafny-lang/dafny/docs/DafnyRef/integration-go/IntegrationGo.md

 ---
-title: Integrating Dafny and Java code
+title: Integrating Dafny and Go code
 ---

-The Dafny compilation process translates Dafny programs into target language source code, compiles those to Java .class files, and then potentially runs the result.
+The Dafny compilation process translates Dafny programs into target language source code, in particular a `.go` file, compiles the result, and then potentially runs the result.

-The Dafny-to-Java compiler writes out the translated files of a file _A_`.dfy` to a folder _A_`-java`.
+The Dafny-to-Go compiler writes out the translated files of a file _A_`.dfy` to a folder _A_`-go/src`.
 The `-out` option can be used to choose a different output folder.
-The file _A_`.dfy` is translated to _A_`.java`, which is placed in the output folder along with helper files.
+The file _A_`.dfy` is translated to _A_`.go`, which is placed in the output folder along with helper files.
-If more than one `.dfy` file is listed on the command-line, then the output folder name is taken from the first file, and `.java` files are written for each of the `.dfy` files. _A_`-java` will also contain translations to java for any library modules that are used.
+If more than one `.dfy` file is listed on the command-line, then the output folder name is taken from the first file, but just one `.go` file is written ithat combines the user source files, along with additional System and library `.go` files.

-A multi-language program that combines Dafny and Java code "just" needs to be sure that the translated Dafny code fits in to the Java code.
+A multi-language program that combines Dafny and Go code "just" needs to be sure that the translated Dafny code fits in to the Go code.
 There are two aspects to this:
-- ensuring that the names of entities in the translated Dafny code are usable from Java
+- ensuring that the names of entities in the translated Dafny code are usable from Go
 - ensuring that the types are the same on both sides

 ## **The Dafny runtime library**

-The step of compiling Java files (using `javac`) requires the Dafny runtime library.
-That library is automatically included if dafny is doing the compilation, but not if dafny is only doing translation.
+The step of compiling Go files requires the Dafny runtime library.
+That library is automatically included in the output files if dafny is doing the compilation, but not if dafny is only doing translation.

-## **Manually executing Dafny-generated Java code**
+## **Manually executing Dafny-generated Go code**

-Suppose a Dafny program is contained in a `.dfy` files, `A.dfy`, including a `Main` method.
-One can build the corresponding Java program (without running it) using this command:
+Suppose a Dafny program is contained in a `.dfy` file, `A.dfy`, which containingthe Dafny `Main` method.
+One can build the corresponding Go program (without running it) using this command:

-`dafny build --target:java A.dfy`
+`dafny build --target:go A.dfy`

-Alternatively, one can insert in `A.dfy` the directive `include B.dfy` and omit B.dfy from the command-line.

-The compiled program is then executed using the command `java -cp "A-java:A-java/DafnyRuntime.jar" A`
+The compiled program is then executed using the command `./A` or `(cd A-go; GO111MODULE=auto GOPATH=`pwd` go run src/A.go)`

 Alternatively the build and run steps can be combined:
-`dafny run --target:java A.dfy
+`dafny run --target:go A.dfy`

-If there is more than one `.dfy` file, general practice is to use `include` directives to include dependencies.

-## **Calling Java from Dafny**
+## **Calling Go from Dafny**

-Calling a Java method from Dafny requires declaring a [shim](https://en.wikipedia.org/wiki/Shim_(computing)) in Dafny that gives a name and types that can be referenced by Dafny code, while still being translated to the same name and types as in the Java code.
+Calling a Go method from Dafny requires declaring a shim in Dafny that gives a name and types that can be referenced by Dafny code, while still being translated to the same name and types as in the Go code.

-For example, suppose we want to call a Java method `demo.Demo1.p()`.
+For example, suppose we want to call a Go method `demo.Demo1.p()`.
 In `Demo1.java` we have
 ```java
 package demo;
 public class Demo1 {